rajat965ng/techdown2k19/README.md

 <br>
 <p>This code creates a Red Hat Instance on AWS platform and deploy an Apache Tomcat server on it.
 Tomcat GUI is accessible on 8080(HTTP) using public IP </p>
 <br>
-<h2>Following are the components of simple Red Hat architecture.</h2>
+<h2>Following are the architectural components for setting up simple instance on AWS.</h2>
 <ul>
   <li>VPC (Virtual Private Cloud)</li>
   <li>Subnet</li>